leliwuz/webigeo/docs/Setup.md

 ### About DAWN Backends
 Per default we opt for an only Vulkan-Backend Build for two reasons:
 - Vulkan is probably the most supported Backend running on most devices
-- We have more knowledge about Vulkan which comes to play when we use GPU debugers
+- We have more knowledge about Vulkan which comes to play when we use GPU debuggers

-That being said you may enable different Backends in the `installDawn.py` script.
+That being said you may enable different Backends in the `install_dawn.py` script.